visualopsholdings/nodes-devops/dev/BOOST.md

 # Installing Boost 1.85.0 from source

+## Ubuntu 24.04

-This has been tested in Ubuntu 24.04
+This has been tested:
 - AWS T4G, T2
 - Raspberry PI 4 and 5
+- WSL

+On a VM:

-Copy over and run "boost.sh".
+Copy over and run "boost.sh" with scp/ssh.

 If you are actually ON the machine where you want to run the script, check out the project: